Policy Evaluation in Continuous MDPs with Efficient Kernelized Gradient Temporal Difference: Convergence Analysis

-Theorem \ref{theorem:constant_stepsize_convergence} is the first constant learning rate result for nonparametric compositional stochastic programming {of which we are aware}, and allows for repeatedly revising value function without the need for stochastic approximation error to approach null.
-Use of constant learning rates yields the fact that value function estimates have moderate complexity even in the worst case, as we detail next.
+The ratios $\alpha^2/\beta$ and $\alpha^2/\beta^2$ dominate \eqref{eq:constant_stepsize_convergence2} and must be made small to obtain accurate solutions. \end{remark} \begin{remark} \normalfont (Regularization Path) {In Theorem \ref{theorem:convergence_wp1}, we establish convergence for any $\lambda>0$ when step-sizes attenuate.
+That regularizer $\lambda$ may not be null means that we do not extract the exact Bellman fixed point restricted to the RKHS, but only a function that is close.
+In related work the minimizer $V_{\lambda}^*$ continuously depends on $\lambda$.
+It's beyond the scope of this work to extend these results to this setting, but on the hypothesis that they generalize to \eqref{eq:main_prob}, we may claim that decreasing $\lambda$ causes $V_{\lambda}^*$ to be closer to fixed point stated in \eqref{eq:bellman_operator_v}.

-{\bf Model Order Control} As noted in Section \ref{sec:algorithm}, the complexity of functional stochastic quasi-gradient method in a RKHS is of order $\ccalO(2(t-1))$ which grows without bound. {To mitigate this issue, we develop the sparse subspace projection in Section \ref{subsec:polk_projection}.} We {formalize here} that this projection {does indeed limit} the complexity of the value function when constant learning rates and compression budget are used.
-This result is a corollary, since it is an extension of Theorem 3 in \citep{koppel2016parsimonious}.
-To obtain this result, the reward function must be bounded (Assumption \ref{as:reward} in Appendix \ref{apx_corollary1}).
+On the other hand, for Theorem \ref{theorem:constant_stepsize_convergence} with given regularizer $\lambda$, imposes explicit restrictions on the choice of constant algorithm step-sizes.
+That is, we require $\lambda=G_V^2\frac{\alpha}{\beta} + \lambda_0 $ for $0<\lambda_0<1$, where $\alpha > 0$ and $0<\beta<1$.
+It is possible to derive the fact that larger regularization means faster learning rates but to less accurate solutions, in either diminishing or constant step-size settings, but these facts, which depend on rate analyses, are left to future work.} \end{remark} As noted in Section \ref{sec:algorithm}, the complexity of functional stochastic quasi-gradient method in a RKHS is of order $\ccalO(2(t-1))$ which grows without bound. {To surmount this challenge, we propose subspace projections in Section \ref{subsec:polk_projection}.} We {formalize here} that this projection indeed controls complexity when constant learning rates and compression budget are used.
+This result is a corollary, as it extends Theorem 3 in \cite{koppel2019parsimonious}.
+To obtain this result (proof in Appendix \ref{apx_corollary1}), we require the reward function to be bounded, as we state next.